Taguig: Streets and highways

 The main modes of transportation around the city are jeepneys, buses, and tricycles.
 The road network of the city is part of a system of circumferential and radial roads of Metro Manila.
 Several national roads, such as Kalayaan Avenue, Lawton Avenue, Circumferential Road 5 (C-5), and Circumferential Road 6 (C-6) runs through the city.
 There are three bridges that connect the city over the Pasig River (Santa Monica-Lawton Bridge, C.P.
 Garcia (C-5) Bridge and Napindan (C-6) Bridge).
 The Southeast Metro Manila Expressway, which is currently under-construction, will traverse parts of the city.
 The proposed Taguig City Integrated Terminal Exchange, is conceptualized as the primary bus station for buses going to and from Southern Luzon, Visayas, and Mindanao.
 It is planned to be connected to the under-construction North–South Commuter Railway (NSCR).
 The city, in partnership with the Department of Science and Technology, is also constructing the Science Terminal in Central Bicutan that will host a science exhibition center on its top floors and a multimodal transport terminal on its bottom floors.
 Another proposed major road project, the Laguna Lakeshore Road Network, is also planned to connect the city to the other locales around Laguna de Bay.

 Taguig has banned e-bikes and e-trikes on its national roads.

 The No Contact Apprehension Policy (NCAP) of the Metro Manila Development Authority (MMDA) is in-effect along C.P Garcia Avenue (C-5) and the South Super Highway (R-3).
-The city implements a no number coding policy on its roads, except for national roads manned by MMDA traffic enforcers (C-5, East Service Road/Nichols).
+The city implements a no number coding policy on its roads, except for national roads patrolled by MMDA traffic enforcers (C-5, East Service Road/Nichols).